What is Alprostadil?

 • spina bifida

 Otherwise, you will have to request a private prescription from your doctor.
+You can still access other erectile dysfunction treatments on the NHS, such as sildenafil.

-Why is Alprostadil not used as a first choice for erectile dysfunction treatment?
+Why is alprostadil not used as a first choice for erectile dysfunction treatment?

-Both Alprostadil and PDE-5 inhibitors work by improving the blood flow to your penis to help you maintain an erection.
+Both alprostadil and PDE-5 inhibitors work by improving the blood flow to your penis to help you maintain an erection.

-What are the side effects of Alprostadil?
+What are the side effects of alprostadil?

 Other side effects include: